samueldr/wip-pinebook-pro/README.md

 $ lsblk /dev/disk/by-path/platform-fe330000.sdhci && sudo dd if=result/idbloader.img of=/dev/disk/by-path/platform-fe330000.sdhci bs=512 seek=64 oflag=direct,sync && sudo dd if=result/u-boot.itb of=/dev/disk/by-path/platform-fe330000.sdhci bs=512 seek=16384 oflag=direct,sync
 ```

+### Alternative boot order

+If you rather USB and SD card is tried before the eMMC, `pkgs.uBootPinebookProExternalFirst`
+can be installed, which has an alternative patch set added on top that will
+change the boot order.

 ## Keyboard firmware

 ```